sharife/goldenthread-v2/site/content/get-involved/submissions/_index.md

 • Exploration of Middle Eastern performance traditions

-**We accept full-length plays year-round.
-We will only contact playwrights whose plays are under consideration for reading and/or production.**
+**We will only contact playwrights whose plays are under consideration for reading and/or production.**

 **Submission Guidelines:**